3axap4eHko/file-templates-manager/README.md

 This extension contributes the following settings:

-* `templates.showExplorer`: enable/disable explorer
+* `templates.showExplorer`: show/hide templates explorer
-* `templates.customVars`: define custom variables
+* `templates.customVars`: you can define custom variables like AUTHOR, LICENSE, PROJECT and etc

 ### 0.1.0